parkje0623/ExpenseElite/README.md

 ## Deployment
 The application is deployed on PythonAnywhere.
 To access the project:
-- Visit the live application on [PythonAnywhere](https://parkje0623.pythonanywhere.com/).
+- Visit the live application on [PythonAnywhere](https://parkje0623.pythonanywhere.com/) (Test Account Available on the Website)
-- Use Following Account Information to View the Application:
-  - Username: expenseelite@gmail.com
-  - Password: ExpenseElite123!